alan-turing-institute/uatk-spc/docs/data_sources.md

 timeAtHomeIncreaseCTY.csv
 ```

 This file is a subset from [Google COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/), cropped to England.
-It describes the daily reduction in mobility, average at county level, due to lockdown and other COVID-19 restrictions between the 15<sup>th</sup> of February 2020 and 2<sup>nd</sup> of March 2021.
+It describes the daily reduction in mobility, averaged at county level, due to lockdown and other COVID-19 restrictions between the 15<sup>th</sup> of February 2020 and 15<sup>th</sup> of April 2022.
 Missing values have been replaced by the national average.
 These values can be used directly to reduce `pnothome` and increase `phometot` (and their sub-categories) to simulate more accurately the period.